GuntaasShergill/GuntaasShergill.github.io/_pages/about.md

 Hi, I'm Guntaas.
 I work as a research technician II in the [Polineni Lab](https://pediatricallergypulmonary.wustl.edu/items/polineni-lab/) @ WashU, where I perform computational research pertinent to Cystic Fibrosis (CF).
 I am concurrently a master's student in the Biomedical Informatics program in [I2DB @ WashU](https://i2db.wustl.edu) .
 As a part of my master's, I perform research with the [Li Lab](https://fuhailiailab.github.io) for development of novel deep learning architecture for inferrence of molecular signaling across disease and cell-states.

 Past Projects (as a Lead)
-- identify optimal insertion sites for a superexon gene editing cure in CF
+- identified optimal insertion sites for a superexon gene editing cure in CF
-- create a lung disease severity tool for people with CF
+- created a lung disease severity tool for people with CF

 Current Projects (as a Lead)
 - designing deep learning architecture to infer the multi-omic molecular signaling that dictates inflammation in people with CF